System & Configuration Requirements

 To install CodeStream, visit Atom settings, click on the "Install" tab in the left rail, and then search for 'codestream'.
 When you find it in the results, click the 'Install' button.

-Now that you’ve got the plugin installed, you’re ready to get started!
+Now that you’ve got the plugin up and running, you’re ready to sign up!